liamwalsh1980/Milestone-Project-1/README.md

 ### Existing Features

-#### All four pages
+#### All pages

-* My project has 4 web pages with the same header and footer formated.
+* My project has 4 web pages with the same header and footer formatted.
 All pages are connected to each other by using the relevant link options at the top of each page in the menu navigation bar.
 The defaults set across all pages are as follows: -

-    - Font style: Ubuntu with Sans-serif incase google fonts doesn't load
-    - Font colour: dark blue (hex:274c77)
-    - Background colour: very light grey (hex:e7ecef)

-* The header has a text logo called 'Embrace Autism' at the top left of every page.
-The font used for the logo is Kalam.
-The font colour is dark blue (hex:274c77).
-When hovering over the logo text the dark blue colour (hex:274c77)changes to light blue (hex:479ce0).
+* The header has a text logo called 'Embrace Autism' at the top left of every page in dark blue.
+When hovering over the logo text the colour changes to light blue.
 This gives the user an indication that it’s a link and when clicked, it will bring the user back to the homepage (index.html) for convenience.
-On the right side of the header there is a horizontal navigtion bar showing the following pages available: - home, about, resources and subscribe.
+On the right side of the header there is a horizontal navigation bar showing the following pages available: - home, about, resources and subscribe.
 All menu bar text is in uppercase.
-The font colour is light blue (hex:479ce0) and when hovering over one of the page titles, the colour will change from light blue (hex:479ce0) to dark blue (hex:274c77).
-This shows a user that these page titles are links, and that when hovering over one of them, it can also be clicked to move to that particular page within the site.
-A user will know what page they're on because the relevant page title will be highlighted in dark blue (hex:274c77) and underlined in the same colour.
-At this time the other pages will be shown in light blue (hex:479ce0) by default.
+The font colour is light blue and when hovering over one of the page titles, the colour will change to dark blue.
+This shows the user that these page titles are links, and that when hovering over one of them, it can also be clicked to move to that particular page within the site.
+A user will know what page they're on because the relevant page title will be highlighted in dark blue and underlined in the same colour.
+At this time the other pages will be shown in light blue.
 This gives the user clear indication of what page they are currently on and what pages are available to hover over and click on as and when they want to do this.

-* The footer has social media icons to facebook, instgram and twitter.
+* The footer has social media icons to Facebook, Instagram and Twitter.
 These are all links to the relevant sites making it easy for a user to click through to.
-Each link will be opened in a new tab making it easy for the user to come back to the Embrace Autism site as it will still be open on the users browser.
+Each link will be opened in a new tab making it easy for the user to come back to the Embrace Autism site as it will still be open on the user's browser.
 There is an email icon next to the social media icons which will give users the option to click on.
-This will open up a new blank email draft ready to use and send back to Embrace Autism's generic emaill account.
+This will open up a new blank email draft ready to use and send back to Embrace Autism's generic email account.
 All four icons are structured evenly in the centre of the screen at the bottom of every page.
 There is good spacing between each icon to make it easy for users to click on without making the mistake of clicking the wrong one.
-All icons have the colour of light blue (hex:479ce0).
-When a user hovers over a particular icon the light blue (hex:479ce0) turns dark blue (hex:274c77) showing the user which icon they are about to select when clicked.
-Below the icons there is a short paragraph for copyright which again is central and at the bottom of every page.
-The colour of this paragraph is dark blue by default (hex:274c77).
+All icons have the colour of light blue.
+When the user hovers over a particular icon the colour turns dark blue showing the user which icon they are about to select.
+Below the icons there is a short paragraph for ‘copyright’ which again is central and at the bottom of every page.
+The colour of this paragraph is dark blue.

 #### Homepage (index.html)

 * The main feature of this page is a large hero image with a light blue cloud like background.
-At the forefront of the image there is two sets of hands embracing a small heartshape colourful object.
-This image will indidcate to users that its a loving, embracing and welcoming site which should gain immediate attention.
-When i checked the description of this image i found that the two sets of hands are in fact from one adult and one child making the image very relelvant to the name of the website and the audience its aimed at.
+At the forefront of the image there is two sets of hands embracing a small heart-shaped colourful object.
+This image will indicate to users that it's a loving, embracing and welcoming site which should gain immediate attention.
+When I checked the description of this image, I found that the two sets of hands are in fact from one adult and one child making the image very relevant to the name of the website and the audience its aimed towards.

-* There is a small list of benefits (cover text) about the website which sits within the large hero image.
-The text is in dark blue (hex:274c77) with the background colour in very light grey using rgba(231,236,239, .7).
-The alpha at 0.7 was designed to blend into the page.
-The font chosen for this text is Kalam and the same as the logo text in the header in order to stand out.
-Below the cover text there is a 'SUBSCRIBE FOR FREE' button.
-This is linked to the subcribe page making it easy for the user to click on and sign up.
-The button font is in default Ubuntu and in uppercase.
-The font colour is in very light grey (hex:e7ecef) with a dark blue (hex:274c77) background.
-I decided to add a h1 header to the top of the page above the cover text stating
-'A parent to parent Autism resource site'.
-This header is in the default Ubuntu in dark blue (hex:274c77).
-The word 'Autism' is formated in the Kalam font to keep the same style as the logo text.
-The colour of this word is in a very light grey (hex:e7ecef) for contrast.
+* A header stating what the website is about and who is it for

+* There is a small list of website benefits

+* A 'SUBSCRIBE FOR FREE' button.
+This is linked to the subscribe page making it easy for the user to click on and sign up.
+When hovered over the background the colour changes

 #### About (about.html)

-* This page has a dark blue (hex:274c77) background colour with a light grey (hex:e7ecef) text colour.
+* This page has a dark blue background colour with a light grey text colour.
 The font is the default Ubuntu with the word 'Autism' in the Kalam font to match the logo text.

 * The page holds a header (Our Autism Journey) with three short paragraphs below.

-Underneath there is another header (Website goals) with 3 bullet points in the form of an unordered list.
+* There is another header (Website goals) with 3 bullet points in the form of an unordered list.
 Within this bullet point texts there is a couple of links to different pages within the site.
-These links are easily visiable as the colour of the word links is in light blue (hex:479ce0) and can be clicked by users at any time to move to either the resource page or subscribe page.
+These links are easily visible as the colour of the word links is in light blue and can be clicked by users at any time to move to either the resource page or subscribe page.

-* There is a factsheet below the unordered list.
-The factsheet background colour is light grey (hex:e7ecef) with the font colour being dark blue (hex:274c77).
-There is some small text within this section stating where the factsheet information was sourced from.
+* There is a factsheet with a background colour is light grey with the font colour being dark blue There is some small text within this section stating where the factsheet information was sourced from.
 This text is in red.

 * MEDIA CLIP - to be added

-*There is another sub header (The next step) with a short paragaph below the media clip.
-This gives the user additional information on what they can do next. i.e. subscribe or use the links below to look at external links
+*There is another sub header (The next step) with a short paragraph.
+This gives the user additional information on what they can do next. i.e., subscribe or use the links below to look at external links

-* Underneath this short paragaph, there is a 'SUBSCRIBE FOR FREE' button.
-This is linked to the subcribe page making it easy for the user to click on and sign up.
-The button font is in default Ubuntu and in uppercase.
-The font colour is in dark blue (hex:274c77) with a blue (hex:479ce0) background.
-The button background colour will change from blue (hex:479ce0) to green (hex:3b9e3b) to show its being hovered over and that it can be clicked.
+* A 'SUBSCRIBE FOR FREE' button.
+This is linked to the subscribe page making it easy for the user to click on and sign up.
+When hovered over the background the colour changes

-* This page also has Links to external sources i.e. National Autistic Society, Autism NI, Hidden Disabilities.
-All three official logos from these charities is very visiable to see at the bottom of the page just above the footer.
-These logos are positioned on a white background with another room between each one, making it easy to click the right one.
+* This page also has Links to external sources i.e., National Autistic Society, Autism NI, Hidden Disabilities.
+All charity logos very visible to see at the bottom of the page just above the footer.
+These logos are positioned on a white background with enough room between each one, making it easy to click the right one.
 Clicking any of the logos will bring the user to the homepage of whichever one is clicked.
-This will open in a seperate tab on the users browser making it easy to navigate back to the Embrace Autism site as it will still be open.
+This will open in a separate tab on the user's browser making it easy to navigate back to the Embrace Autism site as it will still be open.

 #### Resources (resources.html)